 With The Help Of Nas, Big Gigantic, Kaleo and Jacob Banks, Array Will Bridge The Gap Between Dallas’ Love Of Contemporary Moods And Classical Taste.

-This story is sponsored by Array, a one-night-only event on Saturday, May 12, at Deep Ellum venue The Bomb Factory as part of the 2018 SOLUNA Festival.
+This story is sponsored by Array, a one-night-only event on Saturday, May 12, at Deep Ellum venues The Bomb Factory and Canton Hall as part of the 2018 SOLUNA Festival.
 Tickets to this unique presentation can be purchased here.

 In its fourth year, the Nancy A. Nasher and David J. Haemisegger Family SOLUNA International Music & Arts Festival is bringing something new to its always exciting package.
 As part of an effort to further highlight the Dallas music and arts scene’s creative flexibility, SOLUNA is bringing an event called Array into its 24-day fold.